Prime exceptional divisors on holomorphic symplectic varieties and monodromy-reflections: Examples of prime exceptional divisors

 \subsection{Exceptional divisors of non-locally-free sheaves}

-In this section we will consider examples of prime exceptional divisors, which arise as the exceptional locus for the morphism from the Gieseker-Simpson moduli space of $H$-stable sheaves to the Ulenbeck-Yau compactification of the moduli space of $H$-slope-stable locally free sheaves.
+In this section we will consider examples of prime exceptional divisors that arise as the exceptional locus for the morphism from the Gieseker-Simpson moduli space of $H$-stable sheaves to the Uhlenbeck-Yau compactification of the moduli space of $H$-slope-stable locally free sheaves.
 Such divisors on a $2n$-dimensional moduli space seem to have class $e$ or $2e$, where $e$ is a primitive class of degree $(e,e)=2-2n$.

 \begin{example} \cite{beauville} The case $n\geq 2$, $(e,e)=2-2n$, $\div(e,\bullet)=2n-2$, $rs(e)=\{1,n-1\}$, and $[E]=2e$. \\ Let $S$ be a $K3$ surface, $X:=S^{[n]}$, and $E\subset X$ the big diagonal.
 Then $[E]=2e$, for a primitive class $e\in H^2(S^{[n]},\Integers)$, and $(e,e)=2-2n$.
 Hence $[E]^\vee=e^\vee$, by Corollary \ref{cor-1}. $E$ is the exceptional locus of the Hilbert-Chow morphism $S^{[n]}\rightarrow S^{(n)}$ onto the $n$-th symmetric product.
 The symmetric product $S^{(n)}$ has $A_1$ singularities away from its dissident locus.
 The monodromy-invariant $rs(e)$ is equal to $\{1,n-1\}$, by Example \ref{example-any-factorization-rs-is-possible}. \end{example}